rsignell-usgs/lamprey_pangeo/README.md

 ## Required user skill set

 **Coding:** This example requires the a user to understand how to use Jupyter Notebooks.
-For users who are unfamiliar, many online examples exist.
+For users who are unfamiliar, many online tutorials exist.

 **Statistics:** This example assumes the user is familiar with basic regression and boxplots.